-Label Description A.,40 Learning is done automatically as soon as a frame with unknown Auto SMAC is received.
+Label Description Auto Learning is done automatically as soon as a frame with unknown SMAC is Auto received.
 Disable No learning is done.
-Only static MAC entrie Only static MAC entries are learned, all other frames are dropped.
-Note: make sure the link used for managing the switch is added to Secure the static Mac table before changing to secure learning mode, Secure otherwise the management link will be lost and can only be restored by using another non-secure port or by connecting to the switch via the serial interface.
+Secure Only static MAC entries are learned, all other frames are dropped.
+Note: make sure the link used for managing the switch is added to the static Mac table before changing to secure learning mode, otherwise the management link will be lost and can only be restored by using another non-secure port or by connecting to the switch via the serial interface.